Kīlauea Iki: Geography

+History

+Formation

+View of Kīlauea Iki and Puʻu Puaʻi from the Kīlauea Caldera with the flanks of Ailaʻau on the horizon.

+Kīlauea Iki formed in the 15th century when part of the western flank of the Ailaʻau shield collapsed near its summit during an eruption that partially drained the magma chamber.
+Ailaʻau was a shield on Kīlauea active until the mid-17th century, located east of the current caldera, which postdates it.
+Its summit was capped by a crater now buried, but one vent is represented by the Twin Pit Craters immediately east of Kīlauea Iki, the southernmost of which is the entrance to the Thurston Lava Tube.
+The gently sloping flanks of this shield are still visible, particularly from the west side of the Kīlauea Caldera.
+After formation, Kīlauea Iki experienced no further eruptions and became fully covered by rainforest similar to that on Ailaʻau.

 15th-century eruption

 Lava tubes associated with Kīlauea Iki are responsible for the vast ʻAilāʻau eruption, carbon 14 dated from c.
 1445 and erupting continuously for approximately 50 years, which blanketed much of what is now Puna District with 5.2 ± 0.8 km^{3} of basalt lava.

 1868 eruption

 Kilauea Iki experienced a minor eruption in 1868, which covered the floor of the crater in a thin layer of basalt.
 This eruption was preceded by the great Ka'ü earthquake of 1868, a magnitude 7.9 earthquake that caused extensive damage on the island and resulted in collapses of the wall in Kilauea's summit caldera, withdrawal of lava from the summit caldera, and the brief eruption in Kilauea Iki.